danielsGitStuff/mel/README.md

 - `contactsfx`: a bit of GUI
 - `drive`: file syncing, all the logical stuff
 - `drivefx`: adds GUI for creating/editing services and conflict solving
+- `dump`: file syncing, in one direction only
+- `dumpfx`: -not yet-
 - `fxbundle`: bundles `authfx`, `contactsfx` and `drivefx`
 - `icons`: icons 'stolen' from KDE Plasma 5 plus some own
 - `json`: json lib created by Douglas Crockford